Skip to main content

 • Cultus Lake includes a large day-use area with five main trails.
 Hikes range from 30-minute walks for the whole family to the five-hour Cultus Lake Horse Trail.

-• Cypress features over 30km of day-hikes and wilderness trails, including the popular Baden Powell Trail.
+• Cypress features over 30 km of day-hikes and backcountry trails, including the popular Baden Powell Trail.
 While the frontcountry area is family-friendly, the mountainous backcountry can be rugged and challenging.

 • Garibaldi is a popular backcountry area that can be accessed via well-developed trail systems leading from five separate trailheads.
-Within the park, there are countless rugged wilderness hikes on offer.
+Within the park, there are countless rugged backcountry hikes on offer.

 • Golden Ears has many trails, ranging from easy to very challenging.
 These include the Spirea Universal Access Trail, which is designed to be accessible by people with physical disabilities or adaptive equipment.